fred-hash/java_script/README.md

 **Java Script Projects**

-This is a repository containing some of my current java script projects and ideas.
+This is a repository containing some of my current java script and python projects and ideas.